 Regular Access Users shall have access to the Law Library upon presentation of the required identification:

-USER CATEGORY IDENTIFICATION REQUIRED* UCLA law students Current Library wallet or BruinCard Other UC law school students (Berkeley, Davis, Hastings, Irvine) Current student photo ID from home campus All UCLA faculty and staff Current BruinCard UC Law School Alumni UC Law Alumni Card or state bar card and official photo ID (UCLA Law Alumni: If you have neither, please contact the Law School Alumni Relations Office for access).
+USER CATEGORY IDENTIFICATION REQUIRED* UCLA law students Current Library wallet or BruinCard Other UC law school students (Berkeley, Davis, Hastings, Irvine) Current student photo ID from home campus All UCLA faculty and staff Current BruinCard UC Law School Alumni State bar card and official photo ID (If you do not have a bar card, ask your UC Law School's Alumni Relations Office to contact us in advance for access).
 Other UC faculty and staff Current official photo ID from home campus Members of the Bar in good standing Current state bar membership card and official photo ID Members of the Judiciary and their staff Current court ID card and official photo ID Faculty of other degree-conferring institutions of higher education in California (excluding online schools) Current official photo ID from home campus Current U.S. law school faculty Current official photo ID from home campus Law students in a J.D. program from U.S. law schools located outside L.A.
 County (excluding online programs) Current student photo ID from home campusWe reserve the right to independently verify user status (such as current student status or bar standing).

 2. Limited Access Users